lee-cjanet/Pixel-Pusher/README.md

   * Users can upload high resolution photos.

   * Uploaded photos appear on the user's profile page in a grid format

+  * Users can follow or unfollow other photographers
 ----
 ### Landing Page